 Traveling has always been an inspiration to me.
-Get away, explore, experience a new culture—it’s fuel for my creativity.
+A chance to get away, explore, experience a new culture—it’s fuel for my creativity.

-In the summer of 2014, I visited the Maya city of Chichen Itza in Mexico, and that trip inspired parts of The Auriga Project.
+In the summer of 2014, I visited the Mayan city of Chichen Itza in Mexico, and that trip inspired The Auriga Project.

 The Mayan Riviera